☰ Site Navigation

 *** I haven't been receiving some incoming email, so if you want to reply please send mail to heidi (at) charm (dot) net ***

-FYI, that sort of behavior is unacceptable at most of the parties I've gone to in Austin, Dallas, Houston, and San Antonio.
+FYI, that sort of behavior is unacceptable at most of the parties I've gone to in Texas, the Ohio River Valley, and Phoenix.

 I wholeheartedly agree with Heidi's points here.